OctopusDeploy/blog/blog/2022-q2/azure-bicep-octopus-deploy/index.md

 ### Running the Bicep template from an Octopus Runbook

-With your Bicep ZIP file in Octopus, it’s time to automate the deployment of it.
+With your Bicep ZIP file in Octopus, it’s time to automate its deployment.

 :::hint
-It's assumed you have an Octopus environment set up and have connected your [Azure account](https://octopus.com/docs/infrastructure/accounts/azure).
+This post assumes you have an Octopus environment set up and have connected your [Azure account](https://octopus.com/docs/infrastructure/accounts/azure).
 :::

 In a new or existing project, click **Variables** in the left menu.

 You need to define the variables for deployment.
 Enter variables for:

 - Resource Group
 - Web Site Name